NoraKitchen/calendar-practice/README.md

 This repository currently contains partially completed code for...

 1. The Manager Dashboard - The view the manager will see upon logging in, allowing them to see the current schedule, alerts, and manage schedules and staff.
-    2. Edit/Create Shifts Comonent - Allows managers to indicate what shifts exist throught the week/day.
+2. Edit/Create Shifts Component - Allows managers to indicate what shifts exist throught the week/day.
 3. Edit/Create New Schedule Component - Allows managers to drag and drop staff onto a calendar to create or edit shifts.